December 15–17, 2020 nor'easter: Mid-Atlantic states

 Maryland State Police responded to 489 service calls on December 16 between 9 a.m. and 3 p.m. local time, including 161 crashes and 60 abandoned or disabled vehicles.
 The Baltimore Police Department responded to 88 calls for accidents around the city Wednesday since 12:00 p.m. local time.
 There was a very wide range of snowfall, from one foot of snow in Sabillasville, to 0.7 in of snow in Olney.
 On the morning of December 17, Spirit Airlines Flight 696 skidded off the taxiway after landing at Baltimore-Washington Thurgood Marshall Airport due to snow and ice accumulations.
+There were no injuries from the crash.

 By late December 16, power outages peaked around 14,000 in New Jersey, before decreasing by the following morning.
 Strong gusty winds were reported as well, especially close to the Jersey Shore, where a peak gust of 62 mph in Mantoloking was recorded late on December 16.
 At times, snowfall rates within the state averaged 2–3 in an hour, particularly in the northern portion.
 11.4 in of snow was recorded at Newark.